Genio 700 EVK Demo Requirements

 Camera Setup

-We must first find the V4L2 device for the YUV sensor.
-There is only one such device which is for the preview stream.
-The user can list all devices by typing the following command and then searching for the device named mtk-v4l2-camera:
+We must first find the V4L2 device for the camera sensor.
+List all devices with the following command and find the section named mtk-v4l2-camera:

 MediaTek MDP3 ();